Sensitive claims of abuse in state schools

 We will search for any records we hold about you and we can provide you with a copy of this material.
 We will do this under the Privacy Act 2020.
 With your consent, we can also help you get your records from a school.
 We are happy to answer any questions you have about your records.

-We understand lodging a claim can be distressing.
-We can pay for up to six counselling sessions while your claim is being processed.
-Please contact us for more information.
+- We understand lodging a claim can be distressing.
+We can pay for up to 6 counselling sessions while your claim is being processed.
+Contact us for more information.

-We will appoint an assessor to assess your claim, who is external to the Ministry.
+We will appoint an assessor to assess your claim.
+The assessor is external to the Ministry.

 We’ll invite you to meet with the assessor to talk about your experiences and discuss what you would like from the process.
 We can arrange for this meeting to take place at a location, date and time that is convenient to you.
 You are welcome to bring whānau and other support people with you to this meeting.

 You can also bring along any documentation you have if you think this information will help the assessor.